Quansight/Quansight-website/apps/consulting/posts/scaling-python-banking-edition.md

 width="700px"
 />

-**_!!!!
-(We need to walk the reader through the above figure) !!!!_**

-However, as we noted earlier, our resources may be limited.
+However, as we noted earlier, we couldn't guarentee the resources available to the cluster.
 What happens if our dataframe is larger than the cluster itself?

 As it turns out, we ran into this issue with some of our larger aggregations.
 We were finding that when we submitted jobs, workers